Royal Hong Kong Yacht Club: Facilities

+The club operates from three sites:

+Kellett Island (Main Clubhouse)

 The main buildings of the club are located by Victoria Harbour on the former Kellett Island, now part of Causeway Bay following land reclamation, and forming the western boundary of the Causeway Bay Typhoon Shelter.
 The club moved there in 1938, and the clubhouse was built in International Modern style in 1939 on the foundations of the old Naval Powder Magazine.
 It was designed by architects G.G.
 Wood and J.E.
 Potter of Leigh & Orange.
-The new premises were formally opened on 26 October 1940 by the Acting Governor, Lieutenant General Sir E. F. Norton.
+The new premises were formally opened on 26 October 1940 by the Acting Governor, Lieutenant General E. F. Norton.
 The building has been listed as a Grade III historic building since 22 January 2010.

-In addition to Kellett Island, the club has two other clubhouses: